OrangeXia2013/DannyXia/README.md

-# Fullfill the Efficient Frontier of no-short portfolio with Mont Carlo Simulation
+# Fullfill the Efficient Frontier of no-short portfolio with Monte Carlo Simulation

 This is actually a standard homework of asset pricing.
 Problem set and data set are credited to Prof. Wang Wei Mun, Lee Kong Chian School of Business, Singapore Management University.
 The full-fill method is an original work credited to myself.